Nezumish/JGMP-2022-Summer-Fall/4-40-infrastructure-as-code/README.md

 Thr Dockerfile is built of 3 steps:
 **Step 1.
 Build:**

 **Step 2.
-Package:**
+Package:**\
+_Packager_ uses the most lightweight version of Linux image (alpine:3.10.3) to install the required JDK\
+and link only necessary java modules via _jlink_ into the custom lightweight JRE.

 **Step 3.
 Config and Deploy:**\
+The final configurations of the image: creating a system user to use instead of the root one, custom Xmx and Xms parameters

-Here we need to create a Docker volume and map it to a directory on PC where the config file is located.\ Then we can reference it in the command:\
+Here you need to create a Docker volume and map it to a directory on PC where the config file is located.\ Then you can reference it in the command:\
 `docker container run`\
-`-p 8080:8080`\
+`-p 8081:8080`\
 `-v %cd%/target/classes:/target/classes` <--- this %cd% is for Window, $(pwd) is for Linux\
 `petclinic:latest`

 ###KUBERNETES PART
 Create a namespace:\